LENSS/EMSAssist/README.md

 * begin the evaluation: `cd src`.
 Check out the README file when you enter each sub-directory.

+## 4 Notes

+* This repo contains the testing commands.
+The training commands are updating.
+* The current artifact can be evaluated with a bare-metal machine (prebuilt docker, and bare-metal configurations); We expect you may encounter some errors/issues when you want to evaluate EMSAssist on some non-bare metal machines (e.g., WSL, VM).
+If you have such needs, please file an issue for the feature request.
+We will see how we can help.
+This point is brought up by an anounymous artifact evaluation reviewer.
+* All anounymous artifact reviewers contribute to the current shape of this artifact.
+The artifact credits also go to the reviewers.
 <!-- we create and activate a conda environment with tensorflow-gpu: `conda activate tf-gpu` -->